-We love to plant tomatoes in the Spring in our garden.
+We love to plant tomatoes in our garden in the spring.

-We always underestimate how many tomatoes each plant will give us, so we wind up with so many ripe globes of goodness!
-Fortunately, there’s salsas to be made, chilis to be eaten and pizzas to be baked.
+We always underestimate how many tomatoes each plant will give us, so we end up with so many ripe globes of goodness!
+Fortunately, there are salsas to be made, chilis to be eaten, and pizzas to be baked.

 Oodles and oodles of pasta to be eaten.
-Thick, homemade noodles with homemade spaghetti sauce just clinging to each and every strand.
-Parmasean cheese with all it’s melty goodness, dripping down the fork or your chin.
+Thick, homemade noodles, with homemade spaghetti sauce just clinging to each and every strand.
+Parmesan cheese with all its melty goodness, dripping down the fork or your chin.
 THAT’S the reason we plant tomatoes.

 Our homemade spaghetti sauce is really quite simple.
-You can make this on the stove top, or in the crockpot for those busy days.
-Or super hot days when you don’t want to add to much more heat into the kitchen.
-It’s just versatile like that.
+You can make this on the stove top, or in the crock pot on those busy days.
+Or, ahead of time for those super hot days, when you don’t want to add to the heat in the kitchen.
+Homemade spaghetti sauce is just versatile like that.